AshHartwell/Leamprov/content/pages/shows.md

 ### More Shows coming up in 2023!
 Details coming soon...

-Saturday 19th August, Warwickshire Pride Performance (15-minute set), 12:15\
+Saturday 19th August, Warwickshire Pride Performance (15-minute set), 12:15.\
-Tuesday 19th of September - Temperance Show (1 hour show)\
+Tuesday 19th of September - 'Elephant in the Room', Temperance Show at 19:00.\
-Tuesday 31 October 2023 at Temperance\
+Tuesday 31 October 2023 - 'Trick or Treat: A Halloween Improvised Comedy Special' at Temperance at 19:00.\
-Tuesday 12th of December 2023 - Temperance Show (1 hour show)
+Tuesday 12th of December 2023 - 'A Christmas Improvised Comedy Special,' at Temperance Show at 19:00.